Frequently Asked Questions - Clinical Competency Portfolio Review and I-OCA

 |

-3. Will completion of a Stage 2 I-OCA be required for Trainees to progress to Stage 3, and will special consideration be given to the cohort starting Stage 3 training in February 2025?
+5. Will completion of a Stage 2 IOCA be required for Trainees to progress to Stage 3, and will special consideration be given to the cohort starting Stage 3 training in August 2026?

 No, these changes are only applicable for the partially comparable SIMGs.

-Trainees who take an approved Break In Training (BIT) in 2025 after completing their final Stage 2 rotation in August 2024 will be exempted from the Stage 2 I-OCA requirement when applying for the CCPR later.
-They can progress to Stage 3 without fulfilling their Stage 2 I-OCA requirement.
+Trainees who are on an approved Break in Training (BIT) in 2026 after completing their final Stage 2 training will be exempted from the Stage 2 IOCA requirement when applying for the CCPR later.
+They can progress to Stage 3 without fulfilling their Stage 2 IOCA requirement.

-6. How does an I-OCA differ from a standard OCA?
+8. How does an IOCA differ from a standard OCA?

 - it must be completed in a single session.

-7. What changes have been made to the Stage 2 I-OCA requirement for September 2025/April 2026 CCPR applicants?
+9. What changes have been made to the Stage 2 IOCA requirement for September 2026 CCPR applicants?

-The eligibility criteria for candidates applying for the September 2025/April 2026 CCPR will exclude the requirement of a Stage 2 I-OCA.
-The rest of the eligibility criteria will remain consistent with those outlined in Q2.
-This change aims to accommodate applicants in the initial cohort of the CCPR who may not have completed the Stage 2 I-OCA by that time.
+The eligibility criteria for candidates applying for the September 2026 CCPR will exclude the requirement of a Stage 2 IOCA.
+The rest of the eligibility criteria will remain consistent with those outlined in Q4.

-For SIMGs applying for the CCPR in September 2025, completing one Stage 3 I-OCA and one Stage 3 OCA will be acceptable.
+For SIMGs applying for the CCPR in September 2026, completing one Stage 3 IOCA and one Stage 3 OCA will be acceptable.

-8. How will trainees be affected if there are any delays in the implementation of the I-OCA assessment?
+10. How will trainees be affected if there are any delays in the implementation of the IOCA assessment?

-Trainees will be informed in advance of any delays in the implementation of the I-OCA assessment.
-If a trainee misses the Stage 2 I-OCA deadlines due to such delays, it will not affect their progression to Stage 3 training.
+Trainees will be informed in advance of any delays in the implementation of the IOCA assessment.
+If a trainee misses the Stage 2 IOCA deadlines due to such delays, it will not affect their progression to Stage 3 training.
+The current program of assessments will continue until the launch of CCPR.

-10. When can candidates choose to schedule their I-OCA during their Stage 2 and Stage 3 rotations?
+12. When can candidates choose to schedule their IOCA during their Stage 2 and Stage 3 rotations?

-Candidates will complete one I-OCA during Stage 2 and one during Stage 3.
-Candidates are permitted to take their respective I-OCAs at any time, without the necessity of waiting for a specific time within Stage 2 and Stage 3.
-The I-OCAs can replace the mandatory OCA for that rotation.
+Trainees will complete one IOCA during Stage 2 and one during Stage 3.
+Candidates are permitted to take their respective IOCAs at any time, without the necessity of waiting for a specific time within Stage 2 and Stage 3.
+The IOCAs can replace the mandatory OCA for that rotation.

-11. Can the candidate re-sit the I-OCA if they do not perform well?
+13. Can the candidate re-sit the IOCA if they do not perform well?

-12. How many I-OCAs are candidates required to complete for the CCPR?
+14. How many IOCAs are candidates required to complete for the CCPR?

-Candidates are required to sit one I-OCA in Stage 2 and one in Stage 3.
-Candidates must complete a Stage 2 I-OCA before they can progress to Stage 3.
-The I-OCAs can replace the mandatory OCA for that rotation.
+Candidates are required to sit one IOCA in Stage 2 and one in Stage 3.
+Candidates must complete a Stage 2 IOCA before they can progress to Stage 3.
+The IOCAs can replace the mandatory OCA for that rotation.
+The implementation of Stage 2 IOCA is set for August 2026; it will not affect trainees who finish their Stage 2 training before this date.

 The external supervisor/independent assessor must meet the following criteria: